Why Digital Transformation (DX) is crucial for your Bottom Line

 Secondly, using technology as value-driver ensures that business processes are optimised, which leads to cost-saving efficiencies.

 Thirdly, when used intelligently, IT can help differentiate a business from its competitors in the market.

 Finally, the fundamental transformation of the business toward the smart adoption of the right technologies aids the survival of companies as the marketplace moves increasingly toward digital.

 It's important not to focus too heavily on the operational side of your business at first, and rather consider more strongly the ways in which your business can benefit from growing into relevant digital spheres.
-Next, you need to identify the skills gaps in your business that need to be filled for the vision to be realised.
+Then you can identify the skill gaps that need to be filled for your vision to be realised.

 An MIT Sloan study showed that employees across all age groups want to work for a business that is committed to digital advancement.
 Once a digital culture is fostered, leaders can guide the business to invest in the right digital opportunities.

 As you progress, keep in mind the two-pronged approach of the Digirati.
 This profit-driving approach ensures that your company is creating value for customers along with digital transformation, rather than just keeping up with trends.